Once you have used a vintage Singer Model 221 or 222 Featherweight

 purple, raspberry or anything similar.
 Nor were they ever

-produced with floral decals, stripes or polka dogs.
+produced with floral decals, stripes or polka dots.
 Machines

 of those colors that you see offered up elsewhere on the Internet